 The Virtual Patient Waiting Room: What it is, Why You Need it, and How to Create it

-Virtual waiting rooms, also referred to as curbside check-in, mobile waiting rooms, and zero-contact waiting rooms, offer medical groups, hospitals, and health systems a sustainable strategy to replace the waiting room experience for in-office appointments and support a queue of patients utilizing Telehealth.
+Virtual waiting rooms and virtual waiting room software, also referred to as curbside check-in, mobile waiting rooms, and zero-contact waiting rooms, offer medical groups, hospitals, and health systems a sustainable strategy to replace the waiting room experience for in-office appointments and support a queue of patients utilizing telehealth.

-The waiting room experience hasn’t changed much over the years and yet is a significant component to the patient experience, affected by the overall atmosphere of the waiting room, how long a patient waits there, and what other delighters or disturbances are present.
+The waiting room experience hasn’t changed much over the years and yet is a significant component of the patient experience; it’s affected by the atmosphere of the waiting room, how long a patient waits there, and what other delighters or disturbances are present while a patient waits.
 But the waiting room also poses risks as patients touch shared surfaces or devices and are exposed to other patients.
 While this risk has always existed, the COVID-19 pandemic shed new light on these risks and heightened awareness for both medical office staff and patients.
-Similarly, COVID-19 spurred a rapid increase in the use and adoption of Telehealth and though it is likely to lose momentum in the recovery of the crisis it will certainly remain a significant part of patient appointment volume long term.
+Similarly, COVID-19 spurred a rapid increase in the use and adoption of telehealth and though it is likely to lose momentum in the recovery of the crisis it will certainly remain a significant part of patient appointment volume long term.

 Digital patient engagement solutions have been streamlining the patient journey for years, engaging patients and expanding access to scheduling, payments, and communication.
 In the wake of COVID-19, these same tools have become instrumental in powering zero-contact processes like virtual waiting rooms, digital intake, and contactless payments.
-As medical groups, hospitals, and health systems begin eliminating the traditional waiting room experience to reduce the risk of patient and staff exposure, the same tools that have eased scheduling, reduced no-shows, and shortened the revenue cycle are also foundational to making a virtual waiting room a sustainable strategy.
+As medical groups, hospitals, and health systems begin eliminating the traditional waiting room experience, whether it be temporary or long-term, to reduce the risk of patient and staff exposure, tools like appointment reminders, self-scheduling, and mobile payments that have eased scheduling, reduced no-shows, and shortened the revenue cycle are also foundational to making a virtual waiting room a sustainable strategy.

 What is a Virtual Waiting Room